2022 World Series: Houston

 Shortly after his contract expired after the 2022 World Series, James Click rejected a one-year contract offer from the Astros, and the team announced that they would move on without Click.
 Click became the first GM since 1947 to leave an MLB franchise this quickly after winning the World Series.
 ESPN's Jeff Passan covered the shocking departure, characterizing owner Jim Crane as extremely hands-on and at odds with Click's management style.
 “Sometimes I wonder if [Crane] thinks he’s Jerry Jones,” one Astros employee told Passan.
 The Astros hired Atlanta Braves scout Dana Brown as their general manager on January 26, 2023.
 A few weeks later, the Toronto Blue Jays hired James Click to be the vice president of baseball strategy.
-Additionally, with Click's departure, former Astros star Jeff Bagwell gained more power within the organization.

 The Astros won the AL West in 2023, but they did not do so in dominant fashion like their teams from 2017 to 2019 and 2021 to 2022.
 Injuries and poor performance in their rotation saw the team trade young prospects for Justin Verlander at the trade deadline, who had signed a two-year deal with the New York Mets in the off-season.
 Overall, they finished tied with the Texas Rangers in first place in the AL West, but won the tie-breaker thus giving them the division.
 However, in the postseason, the Astros were beaten by the Rangers in the 2023 ALCS, with the visitor winning all seven games, similar to the 2019 World Series.
-After the season, Dusty Baker retired as manager, and the team promoted long-time bench Joe Espada to manager.
+After the season, Dusty Baker retired as manager, and the team promoted long-time bench coach Joe Espada to manager.

 Although he was not on the Astros' World Series roster, closer Will Smith continued his unlikely streak of winning consecutive World Series with separate teams (he won with the Atlanta Braves in 2021, and would win his third consecutive title with the Rangers the following year).